-Mason uses Duo Security to deliver Two-Factor Authentication (2FA) when using Patriot Web and all Banner-related applications, Cisco AnyConnect VPN, and applications protected by Mason's Central Authentication Service (CAS) such as the Travel Request System, and Libraries.
+Mason uses Duo Security to deliver Two-Factor Authentication (2FA) when using applications protected by Mason's Central Authentication Service (CAS) and Shibboleth (Blackboard does NOT require 2FA at this time), and the Cisco AnyConnect VPN.
 This second layer of protection makes your personal information and Mason’s information less vulnerable.

 At this time, 2FA is required for all Mason employees (faculty, staff, and student workers) but is optional for students.

 2FA uses two factors to verify you are who you say you are.
 2FA makes your personal information less vulnerable and helps prevent anyone but you from accessing your accounts, even if they know your Patriot Pass Password.

 - The first factor (something you know) is the verification of the Mason NetID and Patriot Pass Password, and

 - The second factor (something you have) is generally a smartphone, but other options are available

 Select which phone number you will use during your initial 2FA enrollment and follow the instructions: